waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `water`: Requires Surf to traverse.

 ## B. Puzzle Mechanics
-- **Boulder Pushing (Verified):** The exact mechanics depend on the direction and player's position relative to the boulder.
-The behavior is inconsistent and must be tested in each new puzzle.
+- **Boulder Pushing (Verified):** Pushing is a multi-turn process.
+1. Turn to face the boulder (if not already facing).
+2. Press the directional button again to push (player does not move).
+3. Walk to an adjacent tile to push again.
   - Pushing a boulder onto an item collects the item and moves the boulder into that space.
 - `boulder_switch`: A floor switch that must have a boulder pushed onto it.
 - `boulder_barrier`: An impassable wall.
 Its state (open/closed) is controlled by a corresponding `boulder_switch`.
 State does not update until visible on-screen.